 BIB501 O.T.
-History and Literature
+History and Literature 3

-BIB526 Introduction to the N.T
+BIB526 Introduction to the N.T.

 CHI551 Church History I

-PTH575 Intro. to Philosophy and Theology 1
+PTH575 Intro. to Philosophy and Theology 3

-MIN701 Christian Communication 3 ;
+MIN701 Christian Communication 3

-Total
+Total 15

 Second Semester

+BIB502

-BIB502 O.T.
-History and Literature
+BIB527 O.T.
+History and Literature 3

-BIB527 Introduction to the N.T
+Introduction to the N.T.

-CH1552 Church History II
+CHI552 Church History II

-CSO620 Intro. to Chr. and Social Ethics
+CSO620 Intro. to Chr. and Social Ethics 3

-CSO636 Mission of the Church
+CSO636 Mission of the Church 3

 Total

 Third Semester

 PTH577 Systematic Theology 4

-CSO601 Sociology of Religion
+CSO601 Sociology of Religion 3

 MIN728 Clin.
-Intro. to Pastoral Care
+Intro. to Pastoral Care 4

-MIN743
+MIN743 Field Education 2

 Total

 Fourth Semester

+MIN764

-MIN764 Foundations of Christian Educ.
-3
+Foundations of Christian Educ.

-MIN744 Field Education 1
+MIN744 Foundations of Christian Educ.
+3 Field Education 2

-Total 4
+MIN744

 Where a transcript indicates that a student has had certain courses that are parallel to ITC required courses (core), the student may request to have an examination in such area(s), and upon the successful completion of such examination(s) the student is exempted from that course(s) and he or she may be permitted to take advanced courses and in so doing meet field requirements.
 It is to be noted that no credit will be given for courses from which the student has been exempted.
-The student's ITC transcript should indicate those courses from which the student has been exempted by examination.
+The student's ITC transcript shall indicate those courses from which the student has been exempted by examination.